onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_other_provider.md

 ##### Description
 Returns the information about a another Oneprovider service, which is connected to the current provider.

 If called by other provider doesn't require any special privileges.

 When called by a regular user, requires 'list_providers' privilege.

+This operation requires `list_providers` privilege.

 ##### Parameters